Chinese billionaire indicted in U.S. for alleged $1.8 billion aluminum tariff evasion

 WASHINGTON/NEW YORK (Reuters) - A Chinese billionaire has been indicted by a grand jury on charges he schemed with the aluminum company he founded to evade $1.8 billion of tariffs by smuggling huge amounts of the metal into the United States, federal prosecutors said on Wednesday.

-Liu Zhongtian, 55, and China Zhongwang Holdings Ltd (1333.HK), where he served as chairman and president, were among several defendants charged in a 24-count indictment by the Los Angeles grand jury.
+Liu Zhongtian, 55, and China Zhongwang Holdings Ltd (1333.HK), where he served as chairman and president, were among several defendants charged in a 24-count indictment by a Los Angeles grand jury.

 The May 7 indictment had been kept under seal until late Tuesday.
 It came as U.S. and Chinese negotiators resumed talks to end trade tensions between the world’s two largest economies.